SeekND/SurrRelayTTS/README.md

-# SurrRelayTTS

-This repository contains game code for Surrogate SDK in operating a game with relays (or a virtual keyboard) and TTS.
+# This repository contains game code for Surrogate SDK in operating a game with relays (or a virtual keyboard) and TTS.

 What do you need: